ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 A simple Linux python script to monitor the AS3935 Lightning Detector attached to the Raspberry Pi on which it is running and report information from the detector via MQTT to your Home Assistant installation.

-With this new sensor and an upcoming new **Lovelace card** (links below) you can monitor lightning presence in your local area.
+With this new sensor and a new **Lovelace card** (links below) you can monitor lightning presence in your local area.

 When this script/daemon is run it will broadcast discovery topics via MQTT decribing this new sensor to home assistant.
 If you have MQTT Discovery enabled then this new sensor will appear as a new device in Home Assistant: (where the "Firmware: v...." will be the version number of this script that you've just set up.)